kavinskarasu/kavinskarasu/README.md

 ## About me

-- 📚 I'm currently learning Data Structures,Spring Boot
+- 📚 I'm currently learning Data Structures
 - 🎯 Goals: earn in dollar 💰
 - 🎲 And ... i  will play  ♟ chess online